GoIdenJackal/Crimson-Prison-Break/README.md

 ## ⚙️ Configuration

-- The plugin requires no additional setup — it activates automatically in Gauntlet map region upon equipping one or more perfected weapons.
+- The plugin requires no additional setup — it activates automatically in the CG/Regular Gauntlet map region after equipping one or more perfected weapons.

 ---